 “Bottom trawling is the most unselective fishing method we have,” says Katrina Goddard, a marine scientist from Aotearoa New Zealand.
 “It involves a fishing vessel dragging a huge, heavy net with steel plates and rollers across the seabed or over a seamount.
 Anything that’s fragile in its way is essentially destroyed.
 Picture a bulldozer on land.
 You’re not going to use a bulldozer to pick individual flowers in a paddock.”

 One such species under threat from this fishing industry practice is the orange roughy fish, which has been found to live for up to 250 years.
-“The latest research suggests they don’t start breeding until 70-80 years old,” says Violette Snow, Senior Campaigner for Greenpeace Australia PacifiC.
+“The latest research suggests they don’t start breeding until 70-80 years old,” says Violette Snow, Senior Campaigner for Greenpeace Australia Pacific.
 “So you can imagine how quickly that species has been devastated by bottom trawling.”

 Fish aren’t the only species at risk.
 The South Tasman Sea ranks highly on four of the seven Ecologically or Biologically Significant Marine Area (EBSA) criteria, including characterisation as an important breeding ground and migration corridor for a large number of species, such as the Buller’s albatross and antipodean albatross, both of which are on the IUCN Red List of Threatened Species.
 Its waters also form part of a superhighway, or blue corridor, used by migrating humpback and southern right whales.